John Whitfield (conductor)

 John Whitfield (21 March 1957 – 4 November 2019) was a British musician and conductor from Darlington, England.

 Whitfield was educated at Leighton Park School, Reading followed by Chetham's School of Music, Manchester and Keble College, Oxford.

 Contemporaneously he was principal bassoon of National Youth Orchestra (GB) and European Community (now Union) Youth Orchestra, EUYO.
 He was awarded Associate of the Royal College of Music with honours at just 17 and an MA in music from Oxford University.

 Conducting career

 Whitfield founded Endymion, which he conducted at venues around the world.
 The ensemble is noted for its performances of modern classical music, particularly by British composers.

 As a conductor he toured for Arts Council Contemporary Music Network and performed at state occasions for Queen Elizabeth II, gave numerous broadcasts and recordings for BBC Radio 3, BBC Two television, and ITV, and made recordings for EMI of Britten and Stravinsky.

 From 1991 to 2006 he worked very closely as both assistant and pupil of Sir Charles Mackerras.

-He has conducted first performances and commissioned works from among others Harrison Birtwistle, Dominic Muldowney, Michael Nyman, Nigel Osborne, Giles Swayne, Judith Weir, and Mark Anthony Turnage.
+He conducted first performances and commissioned works from among others Harrison Birtwistle, Dominic Muldowney, Michael Nyman, Nigel Osborne, Giles Swayne, Judith Weir, and Mark Anthony Turnage.